yast/yast.github.io/doc/travis-integration.md

 OBS project [YaST:Head:Travis](https://build.opensuse.org/project/monitor/YaST:Head:Travis)
 builds packages for Ubuntu 12.04 which can be used at Travis.

-To ensure that the Yast packages are up to date they link to the main packages at [YaST:Head](https://build.opensuse.org/project/monitor/YaST:Head).
+To ensure that the YaST packages are up to date they link to the main packages at [YaST:Head](https://build.opensuse.org/project/monitor/YaST:Head).
 The only difference is that the YaST:Head:Travis packages contain `debian.*` source files which contain metadata for building the Debian packages.

-There are also some more packages which are needed for Yast, some provide a new version for already present packages (newer GCC, Ruby, Swig, Boost) some are not available for Ubuntu at all (ldapcpplib, libstorage, snapper).
+There are also some more packages which are needed for YaST, some provide a new version for already present packages (newer GCC, Ruby, Swig, Boost) some are not available for Ubuntu at all (ldapcpplib, libstorage, snapper).

 ### Adding a New Dependent Package

-If you need to add a new Yast package to YaST:Head:Travis simply branch the package from YaST:Head and add Debian packaging files.
+If you need to add a new YaST package to YaST:Head:Travis simply branch the package from YaST:Head and add Debian packaging files.
 You can reuse the files from some existing package as a starting point.